cosmos/gaia/UPGRADING.md

 # Upgrading Gaia

-This guide provides instructions for upgrading Gaia from v18.1.x. v19.0.0.
+This guide provides instructions for upgrading Gaia from v18.1.x. to v19.1.x.

 This document describes the steps for validators, full node operators and relayer operators, to upgrade successfully for the Gaia v18 release.

-For more details on the release, please see the [release notes](https://github.com/cosmos/gaia/releases/tag/v19.0.0)
+For more details on the release, please see the [release notes](https://github.com/cosmos/gaia/releases/tag/v19.1.0)

 **Relayer Operators** for the Cosmos Hub and consumer chains, will also need to update to use [Hermes v1.10.0](https://github.com/informalsystems/hermes/releases/tag/v1.10.0) or higher.
 You may need to restart your relayer software after a major chain upgrade.

 ## Release Binary

-Please use the correct release binary: `v19.0.0`.
+Please use the correct release binary: `v19.1.0`.

 ## Instructions